schneems/keytar/README.md

 ======

 **1.** A keyboard that is designed to be played standing up, like a guitar.
-**2.** A crazy simple ruby-on-rails library for making re-usable keys (the kind you use in key/value stores) It is an amazingly easy way generate keys for all of your NOSQL key needs.
-Are you using Redis, Memcache, MongoDB, Cassandra, or another hot key-value store?
-Then use **keytar**!
-It generates keys based on class name instead of cluttering model definitions with tons of redundant key method declarations.
+**2.** A crazy simple, flexible ruby library for generating NOSQL keys.

 It Builds Keys:
 --------